comery/Bioinformatics-cook/README.md

 # Bioinformatics-cook
-perl and python scripts for bioinformatics analysis
+perl and python scripts for bioinformatics analysis.

-I collected some scripts for daily wrok.
+I collected some useful scripts for daily work.